EricTheToon/Fortlatro/README.md

 Combat Cache - Add a random voucher to this shop

-Big Bush Bomb - Add a Bush seal to 1 card
+Big Bush Bomb - Add a Bush seal to 3 cards

 Shield Bubble - Apply Overshielded to 2 cards

 Cube Dice - Apply the Luck Aura to 1 selected thing

-Apple - Remove debuffs from 1 random card
+Apple - Remove debuffs from 2 random cards

 Ride The Lightning - 1/5 chance to Apply the Fire Aura to a random card in the deck

+Sub Wafer - Next hand is worth 50% more

+Smoke Bomb - Disable blind for 2 turns

 # 15 Enhancements
 Crystal - 1.5X Mult +50 Chips no rank or suit 1/6 chance to break